Custom Lists

 Reo.Dev supports CSV file uploads for list creation.
 The platform allows users to import custom columns that can later be leveraged in segmentation and targeting.

-1. Navigate to Lists
+Step 1: Navigate to Tools > Lists

 • For Developer Lists → Choose LinkedIn Profile URL, GitHub ID, or Email